naderghanbari/gcp-notes/slides.md

     - `gcloud bigtable clusters create $CUSTER_ID --instance=$INSTANCE_ID --zone=$ZONE`
   - Can be used for segregation of reads and writes
   - Provides near-real-time backup

+## Cloud AI Platform
+* Serverless service for custom ML models
+  - Full spectrum: from training to production
+  - Host and auto-scale models for predictions
+  - Supports Kubeflow
+  - Integrated with Cloud TPU (Google's Tensor processing unit hardware)

+## Kubeflow
+* ML end-to-end workflows run on Kubernetes
+  - Uses Kubernetes custom resource definitions (CDRs) so pipelines are first class K8S citizens
+* Visual pipelines similar to Cloud Composer
+* Exportable pipelines (can be run in other Cloud environments or Kubeflow providers)

+## AI Platform Notebooks
+* IaaS for Jupyter notebooks
+  - Provisions a GCE VM with the latest version of JupyterLab and ML libraries
+  - Save a bit of time by doing up all necessary steps to get a notebook running in under 30 seconds
+* Built-in Jupyter directive (magic) for BigQuery queries
+  - Query BigQuery and transform the result set to a Pandas dataframe

+## AI Hub
+* Hub for ML pipelines (similar to Docker Hub but for ML assets)
+  - Fine grained access to assets (public/private)

+## Cloud Shell
+* Pre-provisioned ephemeral VM for doing quick and dirty jobs
+  - Can act as a temporary entry point or bastion host
+  - Can be boosted for 24 hours (a more beefy machine)